 Subsection 8.4(8) of the Instrument requires that if a reporting issuer includes in its business acquisition report financial statements for more than one related business, separate financial statements must be presented for each business except for the periods during which the businesses were under common control or management, in which case the reporting issuer may present the financial statements on a combined basis.
-Although one or more of the related businesses may be insignificant relative to the others, separate financial statements of each business for the same number of periods required must be presented.
+Although one or more of the related business for the same number of periods required must be presented.
 Relief from the requirement to include financial statements of the least significant related business or businesses may be granted depending on the facts and circumstances.